emtee40/uup-misc/FAQ.md

 If you see this on a regular build of Windows or Windows Server, that means it's metadata ESD is unavailable.

-## "This update has known issues preventing the creation of a working ISO."?
+## "This build has known issues preventing the creation of a working ISO."?
 This means the chosen entry contains some data, **but not all**, required to create a properly working Windows image.

 While it would possible to build ISO image out of this entry, the Windows installation made out of it would be unusable.